walmartlabs/thorax/README.md

 Generally this method is not needed unless you are `retain`ing views.

+### register *view.register()*

+Register a view as being a root-level view.
+This, along with an explicit `release`, is required when creating Thorax views that are not children of other Thorax views.

+This is done automatically for views that are connected to an existing element via the `el` attribute.

 ### setModel *view.setModel(model [,options])*

 Setting `model` in the constructor will automatically call `setModel`, so the following are equivalent: